EU leaders attack Donald Trump at Malta summit

 Malloch told the BBC last week: "Mr. Trump has clearly said that any trade deals with anyone frankly in the future will be done on a bilateral basis."

-In Malta, Hollande called on the EU to speak with one voice in its relations with the US.
+In Malta, Hollande called on the EU to speak with one voice in its relations with the United States.
 "There is no future with Trump if it's not worked out together.
 What counts is the internal solidarity of the European Union," he said.

-Following her trip last week to Washington, UK Prime Minister Theresa May is expected to brief EU leaders on her talks with Trump in which she received assurances that he is fully committed to NATO.
+Following her trip last week to Washington, UK Prime Minister Theresa May is expected to brief EU leaders on her meeting with Trump in which she received assurances that he is fully committed to NATO.
 She will call on other members of the EU to increase their defense spending.

 Britain's future relationship with the EU is also on the agenda in Malta.